AvensioDev/shared/docs/api/classes/LinkedList.md

 > **equals**(`l`): `boolean`

-Defined in: list.ts:886
+Defined in: list.ts:955

-For this method to work, a comparator must be set
+Compare equality value-by-value using the comparator.

 #### Parameters